Vyral/tandra-bowers/_posts/2021-01-18-where-are-all-these-buyers-coming-from.md

 date: 2021-01-18 18:00:56
 tags:
   - Home Buyer Tips
-excerpt: A closer look at where this huge influx of homebuyers is coming from.
+excerpt: Here's a closer look at where this huge influx of homebuyers is coming from.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Tandra+Bowers/2021/Tandra+Bowers+Video+Blog+Where+Are+All+of+the+Buyers+Coming+From_.mp4
 pullquote: Single-family homes with a little land are the most sought-after.